hackforla/incubator/terraform-incubator/people-depot/project/README.md

 <!-- BEGIN_TF_DOCS -->
-# Project
+# Groups

-This module declares all of the resources necessary to create Resources for People Depot.
+This module declares all of the resources necessary to create AWS IAM groups.

 ## Modules